CSR performance 2023

 Consolidated workforce by age

-Committed to encouraging the integration of young people into the job market, Casino Group has more than 78,800 employees under the age of 30.
+Committed to encouraging the integration of young people into the job market, Casino Group has nearly 40,000 employees under the age of 30.

 Consolidated workforce by type of employment contract (permanent/fixed term)